Dieser Beitrag ist auch verfügbar auf:

 A secure grip when drinking despite wet or shaky hands: On the one hand, there are products with raised rings that run around the cups and thus ensure a secure grip.
 There are also cups with a slightly rough surface for a good grip.
 A thumb rest on the handle (which is slightly wider at the top) ensures stability when drinking.
 A large base ensures good stability and large, ergonomically shaped handles make it easier to grip with one hand.
 If you suffer from tremors, we recommend buying products with 2 handles for a stable grip with both hands.

-Make sure that the products are made of unbreakable plastic in case the cup should slip out of your hand.
-In combination with drinking attachments, the liquid can also be easily dispensed.
+Make sure the products are made of shatter-resistant plastic in case the cup slips out of your hand.
+In Kombination mit Trinkaufsätzen kann zusätzlich die Flüssigkeit gut dosiert werden.

 Cups for limitations in the shoulder/neck area, motor limitations of the arms, hands & fingers, tremor

-Cups with an internal cone (“ice cream cone shape” – see picture below) allow the user to drink without having to lean their head too far back or raise their arm too high.
-It is ideal for people with a restricted cervical spine, lack of fine motor skills or tremor.
-The cup also works in a semi-upright sitting position.
+Cups with an internal cone (in the shape of an ice cream cone—see image below) allow you to drink without having to tilt your head back too far or raise your arm too high.
+They are ideal for people with limited mobility in the cervical spine, impaired fine motor skills, or tremors.
+The cup also works when sitting in a semi-upright position.

 A large, ergonomically shaped handle is particularly important for people with motor impairments.
 Plus: stability thanks to a large base.